ssdollxx/tuya-zigbee-switch/docs/faq.md

 Is it possible to revert to stock firmware?
 </summary>

-Partially.
+**Partially**.
 Reverting to the stock firmware is only possible via wired flashing using UART.
-Additionally, you will need a dump of the original stock firmware.
+Additionally, you will need a **dump of the original firmware**.
 Dumps are available for **some** devices in the `bin/` directory.

-To flash the stock firmware, follow the same steps outlined in the [flashing via wire guide](flashing_via_wire.md), just as you would for custom firmware.
+To flash the stock firmware, follow the same steps outlined in [flashing_via_wire.md](flashing_via_wire.md), just as you would for custom firmware.

 </details>